Packit Onboarding Guide

-Let’s take a look on how to start using Packit and how to get the most out of it.
+Let's take a look on how to start using Packit if you are an upstream maintainer and how to get the most out of it.

 This guide is focused on the service use-case, but Packit is also available as a CLI tool, so you can always try things locally on your own.
 Note that running tests in Testing farm infrastructure is not currently supported with the CLI tool.
 Unlike the service, CLI uses your own identities when connecting to other service like Copr or Fedora dist-git.
 Packit CLI is NOT a client of the Packit GitHub app, packit command directly interacts with the services.